GameServerManagers/LinuxGSM-Docs/commands/install.md

 ### Dependencies as root

-As `root` run `./gameserver install` and the installer will complete a dependency installation only, missing out the other installation steps.
+As `root` run `./gameserver install` and the installer will complete a dependency installation only, ignoring the other installation steps.

 ### Dependencies as sudo user